zylx0532/pasztor.at/_posts/vim-is-not-an-ide.md

 > **Further reading:** [The Cookie Cutter Architecture](/blog/the-cookie-cutter-architecture)

 ## No early warning system

+> **YMMV:** Some languages have tools like jslint for JavaScript or pylint for Python that can be integrated with
+> vim.

 Another important feature modern IDEs bring is in-depth code analysis.
 This is especially important if you are working in a [dynamically typed language](/blog/loose-strict-static) since there is no compiler that will throw the code